 The Klipsch Reference Premiere HD Wireless speaker system is just about the most seamless, complete surround sound system available.
-It’s easy to setup, extremely flexible, future-proof and it sounds pretty dang great.
+It’s easy to setup, extremely flexible, and it sounds pretty damn great.

 Here’s our first crack at frequently asked questions for the Klipsch Reference Premiere HD Wireless speakers.

 Where can I buy Reference Premiere HD Wireless?

 Do you need an AV Receiver (AVR) with Reference Premiere HD Wireless speakers?